 Mundy Park Pool Renewal

 The original outdoor pool in Mundy Park was over 50 years old, and in need of upgrades to meet current sustainability and accessibility standards as well as community needs and interest.
+In the spring of 2023, the City embarked on renovating and expanding the pool.

 New Name Reflects Mundy Park Location